Open Innovation 2.0 Conference at the Dublin Castle

 The conference also saw the launch of CityWatch, a collaborative intelligence application developed by Intel Labs Europe, Dublin City Council and Trinity College with the assistance of citizens and business owners in Dublin.
 The app is designed to be used by citizens to interact on issues around public services.

 “It’s Open Innovation 2.0 at two levels,” says Curley.
-“One, citizens helped design it and secondly, citizens actively contribute and use the application by tagging resources or, if there’s an incident like a flooding, they’re able to take pictures and upload them to city management.
+“One, citizens helped design it and secondly, citizens actively contribute and use the application by tagging resources.
+However, if there’s an incident like a flooding, they’re able to take pictures and upload them to city management.

 Capitalising on OI2